jbcodeforce/tvpt-docs/docs/patterns/api_mgt/index.md

 * The need to ensure consistent security rules
 * Integrating CI/CD pipelines with the API lifecycle

-## API Management

-As demonstrated during this engagement the [API Connect](https://www.ibm.com/cloud/api-connect) product is part of the Cloud Pak for integration, and lets you create, expose, manage and monetize APIs across clouds.
-The next sections will focus on generic API management constraints and gives some example of how to address those requirements with API Connect.

 ## Enterprise APIs across boundaries

 If you consider a typical API management product, it includes a set of components as presented in the figure below that could be deployed on-premise on a Kubernetes-based platform or on several Cloud provider regions.
 APIs served by different applications or microservices can be deployed in multiple regions but still be managed by one central API management server.